ReScience/ReScience-submission/article/article.md

 # Conclusion

 Although we were not able to make a quantitatively accurate reproduction of all results of the original article, the qualitative results were largely identical.
+For example, all Lyapunov exponents estimated by direct method are positive, as in the original article, consistent with chaotic dynamics.
 Quantitative differences may have resulted from difference in algorithms used.
 For example,the original used the [Tisean software](http://www.mpipks-dresden.mpg.de/~tisean/) to calculate Lyapunov exponents.
 As this was available from CRAN [until mid 2014](http://cran.r-project.org/web/packages/RTisean/index.html) and since it is a bit less well integrated with R, we instead use the tseriesChaos package @tseriesChaos, which in any case was largely inspired by the TISEAN project.
-There may also have been some difference in data used for specific analyses, e.g., data with zeros removed or not, as it was not always possible to be totally sure the reproduction used exactly the same data.
+In addition, there may have been some difference in algorithm parameters, as not all parameters required by the functions we used were reported in the original ms. There may also have been some difference in data used for specific analyses, e.g., data with zeros removed or not, as it was not always possible to be totally sure the reproduction used exactly the same data as the original article.

 In conclusion, this reproduction supports the general scientific conclusions of the original article, but also shows how difficult can be an accurate quantitative reproduction, even in the presence of the extensive methodological details provided alongside the original article.